matchmore/ios-ticketing-app/README.md

 Look at `iBeacon`, you should be able to choose between the beacons you assigned to your application.

-When, re-run the Ticketing-App on your physical iPhone (Bob´s device / the subscriber).
-* Approach the beacons in which you published to trigger matches.
+* Approach the beacons to trigger matches.
 ![select iBeacon](https://github.com/matchmore/alps-ios-TicketingApp/blob/master/media/selectIBeacon.png "add Beacon step final")